Unix and Linux Guide: How to Use the Find Command

 [path]: The directory where the search begins.
 If omitted, it defaults to the current directory (

-).[expression]: Criteria for searching (e.g., name, type, size, etc.).
+.).[expression]: Criteria for searching (e.g., name, type, size, etc.).

 Hands-on Exercise Overview

-command and its different options to search for files and directories on Ubuntu 22.04.
+This hands-on exercise shows how to use find command and its different options to search for files and directories on Ubuntu 22.04.
 It focuses on basic file searching, advanced searching techniques, and executing commands on found files.

 Hands-on Exercise